wolfgang-meyenberg/Powershell-Scripts/readme.txt

                     and -translationFile parameters.

 -translationFile    Place names are returned by the API in local script and
-                    language, e.g. 北京 or Roma.
+                    language, e.g. 北京, Roma, or София.
 A text file mapping may be used to map these into your desired script and language.
 The file format is <originalname>;<translatedname>, e.g.
                         北京;Beijing
                         Roma;Rome
+                        София;Sofia

                     If the source, gpsFile and translationFile parameters are given but no translation file exists, a new file is created containing all detected place names.
+If the translation file exists, place names that already have entries (and possibly translations) are not changed, but will be sorted alphabetically.
+New place names will be added to the end of the file.

-If the translation file exists, it will not be changed.
-You may then edit this file and later apply GPS and translation files to your images.
+it will not be changed.
+You may then edit this
+                    file and later apply GPS and translation files to your images.

-                    If only the gpsFile and translation file parameters are given, the translation file is applied to the GPS file, i.e. all workds appearing in the translation file will be replaced by their translations.
+                    If only the gpsFile and translation file parameters are given, the translation file is applied to the GPS file, i.e. all words appearing in the translation file will be replaced by their translations.

 -gpsFile            A text file mapping image path and name to GPS data.